- Table of Contents

 Adventure Tour Guiding

-Overview: Adventure tour guides lead groups on outdoor expeditions that often involve physical challenges, such as hiking, rafting, climbing, or wildlife safaris.
+Overview: Adventure tour guides lead groups on outdoor expeditions, often involving physical challenges, such as hiking, rafting, climbing, or wildlife safaris.
 These guides provide information about the natural environment and ensure the group's safety and well-being.

 Skills Required: Physical fitness, wilderness survival skills, first aid certification, and a strong understanding of the local environment and wildlife are essential.
-Guides must also have the ability to manage risks and make quick decisions in potentially hazardous situations.
+Guides must also be able to manage risks and make quick decisions in potentially hazardous situations.

 Examples: Leading treks in the Himalayas, conducting white-water rafting trips in Costa Rica, or guiding safaris in the Serengeti.